mogrady-professional/Java-Quiz-Desktop-Application/README.md

 As the project has already been compiled into an executable file, all you need to is:

-- download the project and run JavaQuiz.exe
+- Download the project and run Java Quiz Desktop Application.exe
-- all other files are not required unless you wish to inspect the source code.
+- All other files are not required unless you wish to inspect the source code and documentation.

 # Origonal Screenshot of the W3 Schools Java Quiz